apache/nuttx/configs/sama5d4-ek/README.txt

   the WDT, we cannot disable the watchdog time if CONFIG_SAMA5_WDT=y.
 So, be forewarned:  You have only 16 seconds to run your watchdog timer test!

+  NOTE:  If you are using the dramboot program to run from DRAM as I did, beware that the default version also disables the watchdog.
+You will need a special version of dramboot with CONFIG_SAMA5_WDT=y.

 TRNG and /dev/random
 ====================